brendt/stitcher.io/src/content/book/09-test-factories.md

 This can be made more flexible still.
 We're using a `PaymentFactory` underneath, but what if we want more fine-grained control about how that payment was made?
 You can imagine there are some business rules about paid invoices that behave differently depending on the type of payment, for example.

 Also, we want to avoid passing too much configuration directly into the `InvoiceFactory`, because it will become a mess very quickly.
-So how to solve this?
+So how do we solve this?

 Here's the answer: we allow the developer to optionally pass a `PaymentFactory` to `InvoiceFactory`, this factory can be configured however the developer wants.
 Here's how that looks: